Advertisement

 2000

 But that race marked a turning point in the season.
 Schumacher came back stronger and won the final four races, putting the title beyond Hakkinen’s grasp.
-Schumacher wouldn’t let go of the trophy for five years.
+He wouldn’t let go of the trophy for five years.

 The first half of the 2000s in Formula 1 was the story of total dominance by Ferrari and Schumacher – whether in terms of driving brilliance, technical innovation, reliability – or politics.

 Schumacher redefined the terms of domination in Formula 1.
 He won nine races in 2001, then 11 in 2002.
-No cars were able to rival the Ferraris – and it was clear from events at Austria in 2001 and 2002 – where Barrichello was twice ordered to pull over and let Schumacher past – that Ferrari were not (yet) interested in pairing him with any kind of serious rival.
+No cars were able to rival the Ferraris – and it was clear from events at Austria in 2001 and 2002 – where Barrichello was twice ordered to pull over and let Schumacher past – that Ferrari were not interested in pairing him with any kind of serious rival.

 2003

-The 2003 season proved much more closely matched as Schumacher came under pressure from the likes of Kimi Räikkönen and Juan Pablo Montoya.
+The 2003 season proved much more closely matched as Schumacher came under pressure from the likes of Kimi Raikkonen and Juan Pablo Montoya.

 But late in the season a controversial change in the rules forced Michelin – rival to Ferrari’s tyre supplier Bridgestone – to change the construction of their tyres.
 After that decision Ferrari won the next eight races in a row, and Schumacher collected title number six.